NicAllison/data603-sp22/paper/final.md

 show databases;
 ```
 ### 5. Paragraph that explains what Pig and Pig Latin are
-Apache Pig is similar to Spark and Hive where they sit on top of MapReduce.
+&ensp; &ensp; Apache Pig is similar to Spark and Hive where they sit on top of MapReduce.
 Pig is a tool that can analyze large sets of data and then able to represent the data as a data flow.
 When using Apache Pig it as a procedural language, Pig Latin which allows you to make perform MapReduce commands without having to use the clunky ness of Java.

 ### 6. How to set up Pig Environment that I used

-Setting up the Environment for Apache Pig is a little daunting if you are not using a Mac.
+&ensp; &ensp; Setting up the Environment for Apache Pig is a little daunting if you are not using a Mac.
 With a Mac all you will need to do is a follow the preceding steps below, if not the Docker image that is used does not work on a Windows machine, and there is no information if it will work on a Linux machine.
 If you happen to be using a Windows or Linux machine this guide does not show the environment set up but you can go to Apache Pig’s website or TutorialPoint they have instructions on how to install what is needed to run Apache Pig.
 The set up for Apache Pig with a Mac is simple, as long as you followed the Hive instructions on installing Docker than pulling and using the Docker Image it is easy to use.
 First open up a command terminal and start off by pulling the Docker image.
 ```
 docker pull hakanserce/apache-pig
 ```